 c.
 Electrolyte leaked onto the motherboard from the base of the capacitor or vented from the top, visible as crusty rust-like brown in colour deposits.

 When this happens, the capacitors no longer able to serve their purpose on filtering the direct current voltages on the motherboard, as a result of this failure is an increase in the ripple voltage that the capacitors are supposed to filter out.
 This causes system instability.
 Capacitors with high ESR and low capacitance can make power supplies malfunction, and causing further circuit damage.
-On the server, CPU core voltage or other system voltages may fluctuate and possibly with an increase in CPU temperature as the core voltage rises.
+On the server, the CPU core voltage or other system voltages may fluctuate and possibly with an increase in CPU temperature as the core voltage rises.